President Kovind arrives in Turkmenistan to boost bilateral ties with key Central Asian nation | Headlines

 - Turkmenistan

-President Ram Nath Kovind arrived here on Friday on a three-day state visit during which he will meet his Turkmenistan counterpart Serder Berdimuhamedov and discuss ways to boost bilateral ties with the resource-rich Central Asian country.
+President Ram Nath Kovind was accorded a ceremonial guard of honour here on Friday as he began his three-day state visit to Turkmenistan during which he will meet his Turkmen counterpart Serdar Berdimuhamedov and discuss ways to boost bilateral ties with the resource-rich Central Asian country.

 ''President Kovind arrived in Ashgabat on the first part of his two-nation visit.
-As per the Turkmen tradition, the President was offered bread and salt by children at the airport,'' the President's official Twitter account tweeted.
+As per the Turkmen tradition, the President was offered bread and salt by children at the airport,'' the official Twitter account of the Rashtrapati Bhavan said.

+President Kovind was received by Turkmenistan's President Berdimuhamedov and accorded a ceremonial guard of honour on his arrival at Ashgabat airport, it said in another tweet.

+''Hosh Geldiniz!!
+Rashtrapatiji arrives in Ashgabat for State visit.
+1st visit by an Indian President to Turkmenistan & the 1st by any Head of State to the country after March 12 elections.
+Received by FM Meredov & Edn Min Atayeva.
+Packed schedule of pgms awaits him,'' Indian Embassy in Turkmenistan tweeted.

 ''The state visit of the president will reaffirm the importance we attach to Turkmenistan, not only bilaterally but also in terms of our extended neighbourhood concept and role in India-Central Asia partnership,'' Sanjay Verma, Secretary West in the MEA, told reporters in New Delhi on Wednesday.